ForMaLTeC/RifNet2/GUI/README.md

 In order for pathologists to gain access to the trained model for rib fracture detection on PMCT images, we created a simple and user-friendly graphical user interface (GUI).
 In the following paragraphs, we provide a step-by-step introduction on how to use the GUI.

-Here is a flow chart on the general workflow with the GUI:
+**Here is a high level flow chart on the general workflow with the GUI:**

 ```mermaid
 graph LR